Oasia Review and Specifications

 |Gross Tonnage||24492 gt|

 |Former names||Saga Ruby, Caronia, Vistafjord|

 Launched in 1973, Oasia cruise ship was an UK-built ocean liner (initially named "Vistafjord") for Norwegian America Line (1910-1995).
 In 1983, the vessel was sold to Cunard Line, and retained its original name until 1999 when was named "Caronia".
 In 2004, the ship was sold to Saga Cruises and renamed "Saga Ruby".
 In 2014, it was sold to a Chinese company and used as a hotel ship (Oasia).
 The liner was last refurbished in 2014 and scrapped in 2017 (April).

 The ship's identification numbers were 7214715 (IMO) and 248563000 (last MMSI, Malta-flagged).

 The 24,492-ton, 666-passenger cruise ship Oasia looks a lot like North America's medium-sized luxury cruise vessels.
 After the name change in 2004, Saga Ruby was extensively renovated for GBP 17 million.

 In April 2012 was the launch of Saga Cruises new ship, Saga Sapphire, and at the end of 2013, the company said farewell to the much-loved Saga Ruby, which has charmed thousands of travellers with classic lines and elegant furnishings.

 Cruise itinerary program

 Most of the passengers onboard Saga Ruby are fifty years old or older - none are younger than forty.
-Saga Ruby offers child-free relaxed environment for those who seek for quieter experience.
-It is also the perfect cruise ship for single seniors with a quarter of cabins designed for solo travelers.
+Saga Ruby offers a child-free relaxed environment for those who seek for a quieter experience.
+It is also the perfect cruise ship for single seniors with a quarter of cabins designed for solo travellers.